facebookresearch/facestar/README.md

 ## Download

 The dataset is partitioned into a trainset and a testset for each speaker.
 Within each partition, there are several sessions, each of which is further subdivided into cuts of about 30 seconds.
+For each session, the videos are provided without sound as `sessionXX_cutYY.mp4` and the corresponding audio is provided in the wave file `sessionXX_cutYY.wav`.

 ### Automatic Download